AlanRCosta/Challenge-React/README.md

 :heavy_check_mark: Show data to any user on GitHub and its repositories, through a search in a text field

-:heavy_check_mark: Mostrar os últimos 10 commits de um repositório
+:heavy_check_mark: Show the last 10 commits of a repository

 :heavy_check_mark: Filter commits by name